konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/document_categorization/index.md

 ### Working with the Category of a Document and its individual Pages

-You can initialize a Document with a Category, which will count as if a human manually revised it.
+You can initialize a Document with a :ref:`Category<category-concept>`, which will count as if a human manually revised it.

 .. literalinclude:: /sdk/boilerplates/test_document_categorization.py
    :language: python